Tag: Chris Ruane

 The below Parliamentary question was asked by Chris Ruane on 2014-06-18.

 To ask the hon.
-Member for South West Devon, representing the Speaker’s Committee on the Electoral Commission, which 100 wards in which town, county and constituency in Northern Ireland had (a) the highest electoral registration rate and (b) the lowest registration rate in the latest period for which information is available.
+Member for South West Devon, representing the Speaker’s Committee on the Electoral Commission, what the electoral registration rates were in Northern Ireland in each of the last 15 years.

 Mr Gary Streeter